CROH-Lab/Standard-Operating-Procedures/Sediment Characterization.md

 *Equipment Management*

 The electronic balance will be properly cleaned and calibrated before and after each use to prevent inaccurate measures of sample weight.
 No hot items will be placed on the balance to prevent damage to the mechanics.
 The oven will be placed is a proper place away from flammable or combustible materials.
-Care will be take not to overfill the oven as this may lead to uneven sample burning.
+Care will be takeen not to overfill the oven as this may lead to uneven sample burning.

 *General Practices*